 - Rest room facilities

-11. Confirm with the judges the order in which horses should be presented, and which classes, if any, will need to return for class placement.
+- Coordinate and manage the Inspection as applicable regarding the order in which horses should be presented, and which classes, if any, will need to return for class placement.
 Then review the judging sequence with the gate person, who is responsible for having the next horse(s) ready at the gate.
 Be certain owners know if they must return for class placement following individual judging.

 - Assisting the Inspection Team as applicable with the event and documenting the required data for submission to FHANA.
 (Coggins, measurements, and collection of registration papers from entries).

 - Register the horse for the appropriate category

 - Responsible for fees to be paid in advance of service